Karen Russell

 Karen Russell (born July 10, 1981) is an American novelist and short story writer.
 Her debut novel, Swamplandia!, was a finalist for the 2012 Pulitzer Prize for Fiction.
-In 2009 the National Book Foundation named Russell a 5 Under 35 honoree.
-She was also the recipient of a MacArthur Foundation "Genius Grant" in 2013.
+In 2009, the National Book Foundation named Russell a 5 Under 35 honoree.
+She is also the recipient of a MacArthur Foundation "Genius Grant".

 Early life and education

 Russell was born in Miami, Florida, on July 10, 1981.
 Her brother, Kent Russell, is also a writer.

 In 1999, she graduated from Coral Gables Senior High School in Coral Gables, Florida.
-She received a BA in Spanish from Northwestern University in 2003 and an MFA from Columbia University in 2006.
+She received a BA in Spanish and English from Northwestern University in 2003 and an MFA from Columbia University in 2006.